• Home

 In all fairness, he was describing those moments when we’re in the Zone.
 But as anyone who’s ever gotten to the Zone knows, it wasn’t all fun and games that got them there.
 It was a determination to master challenges.

-Sigmund Freud and The Clinical Undervaluing of Work
+Sigmund Freud Versus The Clinical Undervaluing of Work

 Unfortunately, the essential role that mastery plays in the psychology of people with obsessive-compulsive personality isn’t always honored.
 These days psychotherapists prioritize the value of relationships above all.